 The leading trainer in the Empire Rose Stakes over the last 10 renewals is Chris Waller, who has won the race two times, with those two winners coming from Shillelagh (2018) and Atishu (2024).

-Here are the Empire Rose Stakes trainer statistics over the last 10 renewals for trainers who have entries in the 2025 renewal; those not listed have not had a runner.
-(R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):
+Here are some of the top Empire Rose Stakes trainer statistics over the last 10 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):

 | Trainer | R-W-P | Win | EW |